Gastronomy

 Reviews various competing and sometimes conflicting frameworks for assessing what are "good" foods.
 Examines what global, national, state, and local food policies can do to promote the production and consumption of these foods.
 Participants learn how to conceptualize, measure, and assess varying ecological, economic, nutritional, health, cultural, political, and justice claims.
 Students analyze pathways connecting production and consumption of particular foodstuffs in the U.S. and the world.
 Emphasis is on comparative food systems and food value chains, and the respective institutional roles of science and technology, policy, and advocacy in shaping food supply and demand. -

-MET ML 720: Food Policy and Food Systems
+MET ML 720: Food Systems and Policy

 This course presents frameworks and case studies that will advance participants' understandings of U.S. and global food systems and policies.
 Adopting food-systems and food-chain approaches, it provides historical, cultural, theoretical and practical perspectives on world food problems and patterns of dietary and nutritional change, so that participants acquire a working knowledge of the ecology and politics of world hunger and understand the evolution of global-to-local food systems and diets.
 Global overview of world food situations will be combined with more detailed national and local-level case studies and analysis that connect global to local food crisis and responses. -